 Inspired by Hilaria Baldwin who famously wears her black Lululemon leggings with a tank top for yoga, with a baggy tee for loungewear, or with a baggy sweater and heels for daywear—(and often even wears the baggy sweater for yoga too!)
 I designed my wardrobe the same way.
 So that my base layer could fit all activities (loungewear, activewear, outdoor wear, or daywear) when layered over with the right accoutrements.

-- Leggings—I have two pairs of Lululemon Wunder Unders in black and one pair Lululemon Wunder Unders Low Rise Tights in henna/black
+- 3 Pairs Leggings—I have two pairs of Lululemon Wunder Unders in black and one pair Lululemon Wunder Unders Low Rise Tights in henna/black

-- Shorts—I have one pair of Lululemon athletic shorts in black (which they don’t make anymore), and I’m still looking for the perfect pair of athletic shorts in blush
+- 1 Pair Shorts—I have one pair of Lululemon athletic shorts in black (which they don’t make anymore).

 From there I will layer on a classic tee either paired with jean shorts when it’s warm (like this or like this) or paired with a sweater when it’s cool (like this or like this).
 The most important thing when choosing a tee is to make sure it is super soft (so that it can double as loungewear and casual wear) and that it is not see-through (so you don’t have to buy anything to go under it).

 I personally love a crew neck better than a v-neck, and I’m not a big fan of the pocket tee.
 It also has to be long enough to tuck in and to peek out from under a sweater.
+And finally, it can’t be see-through.
 Oddly enough, the classic tee has been the hardest part of my wardrobe to find.
-I have ordered tees from every possible brand—from the $20 tee to the $200 tee—and I have returned almost every single one of them.
-Ultimately it was Aritzia’s Wilfred Free Esther T-Shirt that I fell in love with.
-I bought it in three colors.
+I have ordered tees from every possible brand—from the $20 tee to the $200 tee—and I have returned every single one of them.
+I still have yet to find the classic white tee, but here’s what I’m looking for: